-At Sandestin Beach Resort, we're committed to the protection of our natural resources including Destin, Florida beaches, marine habitat and wildlife.
+At Sandestin Golf and Beach Resort, we're committed to the protection of our natural resources including the beaches, marine habitat and wildlife.

 Florida Sand Dunes

-Operating in the most environmentally responsible way possible helps to keep our Destin beaches pristine.
+Operating in the most environmentally responsible way possible helps to keep our Beaches of South Walton pristine.
 Preserving the fragile sand dunes prevents erosion and damage to plant roots, which help stabilize the protective sand dune system.

 Dune fencing is in place along Sandestin's shoreline.
 Aesthetic considerations aside, sand dunes are a major factor in protecting land and property during hurricanes or major storms.
 For this reason, sand dune walkovers are provided for your convenience at Sandestin.

 Sandestin is also a nesting site for both Loggerhead and Green Sea Turtles.
-Destin's sea turtles come ashore in late April to early May and hatch in late August to mid-October.
+Sea turtles come ashore in late April to early May and hatch in late August to mid-October.

-For more information about Sandestin Golf and Beach Resort or to reserve your Destin, Florida vacation now, call .
+For more information about Sandestin Golf and Beach Resort or to reserve your Sandestin, Florida vacation now, call .